Decolonize Your Practice!

 What if I have to miss a call?

 All calls will be recorded and yours to keep.
-If you have any questions about the content of a call you missed, you can ask your group through the groups page (a private space within this site that you will have access to).
+If you have any questions about the content of a call you missed, you can ask me and your group through the groups forum (a private space within this site that you will have access to).
 Or you can ask me via 1:1 asynchronous coaching.

 Do I already have to know about social justice, liberation, anti-oppression, and decolonization to sign up?

-Yes, you need to know some.
-This is an “intermediate course” that assumes you are familiar with these basic concepts and the history of them.
+All you need is to be familiar with the definitions of social justice, liberation, anti-oppression, and decolonization (some info here).
+The program assumes you are familiar with these concepts and that you either struggle or are eager to incorporate them in your therapy practice.
 This program will help you put these concepts into practice, will encourage you to get more insights about your relationship to your identities (are you accepting of them?) and your relationship to these concepts (are you embodying them?)

 Do I need to be a licensed clinician to enroll in this program?

 Not at all!
 You can be anywhere in the professional spectrum.
 You could be still in grad school, licensed, retired, teaching, supervising, doing clinical work, admin work, or both.
-This program is for you as long as you work in mental health and have a basic foundation of social justice and anti-oppression.
+This program is for you as long as you: a) work in mental health, b) want to be an agent of true change, and c) have a basic foundation of social justice and anti-oppression.

 Do I need to be in private practice or serving a population in particular?